ClickHouse/clickhouse-docs/docs/guides/sre/configuring-ssl.md

 ```

-2. uncomment and update zookeeper settings on all nodes and set `<secure>` flag
+2. Uncomment and update zookeeper settings on all nodes and set `<secure>` flag
 ```xml
     <zookeeper>
         <node>